jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-self-discipline-quotes.md

 ---

 Young men, if you don't control your dick, your dick will control you.
-That discipline (or lack there of it) will make or break your life. ([Tweet it](https://twitter.com/EdLatimore/status/1400430019650981896){: target="_blank" rel="noopener noreferrer"})
+That discipline (or lack thereof it) will make or break your life. ([Tweet it](https://twitter.com/EdLatimore/status/1400430019650981896){: target="_blank" rel="noopener noreferrer"})

 ---